Why good Industrial Design determines success or failure.

 In the end, the user decides.
 Always.

-Professional product design plays a crucial role in a company's success.
-It is not just about external design, but about a holistic combination of aesthetics, functionality and usability.
+Professional product design plays a decisive role in the success of a company.
+It's not just about the external appearance, but about a holistic combination of aesthetics, functionality, and usability.

 Companies that use design strategically can position themselves as market leaders and secure long-term competitive advantages.